savonet/book/language.md

 The unique feature of Liquidsoap is that it allows the manipulation of _sources_ which are functions which will generate streams.
-These streams typically consist of stereo audio data, but we do restrict to this: they can contain audio with arbitrary number of channels, they can also contain an arbitrary number of video channels, and also MIDI channels (there is limited support for sound synthesis).
+These streams typically consist of stereo audio data, but we do not restrict to this: they can contain audio with arbitrary number of channels, they can also contain an arbitrary number of video channels, and also MIDI channels (there is limited support for sound synthesis).